thaibault/boostnode-deprecated/readme.md

 For advanced usage see the recommended module pattern described in "path/to/boosNode/__init__.py".

-BoostNode is able to witch itself between python2.X and python3.X.
+BoostNode is able to switch itself between python2.X and python3.X.
 To switch boostNode version between python3.X and python 2.X use this
 command:

 ```bash
 >>> /path/to/boostNode/runnable/macro.py -p /path/to/boostNode -e py
 ```

+Note that you have to temporary support the needed python environment of given boostNode version to convert to the other one.

 Copyright
 ---------